prebid/prebid.github.io/faq/prebid-server-faq.md

 - if request.ext.prebid.includebidderkeys:true, seatbid.bid.ext.prebid.targeting will contain hb_pb_BIDDER, hb_size_BIDDER, and hb_bidder_BIDDER.
 If the bid was cached, there will also be hb_uuid_BIDDER and/or hb_cache_id_BIDDER.

 The AMP endpoint is somewhat different because it doesn't receive the openrtb - just the targeting.
 PBS basically resolves the OpenRTB, and then merges all the seatbid.bid.ext.prebid.targeting sections.

+## How does Prebid Server determine the winner of a given impression?

+**Decision 1**: best bid from each bidder on each impression

+Prebid Server returns one bid from each bidder for each impression object.
+If there are multiple bids from a given bidder for a given imp[], here how it chooses:

+- highest ranked Programmatic Guaranteed bid (PBS-Java only)
+- highest CPM deal (only when the ext.targeting.preferdeals is specified)
+- highest CPM
+- random tiebreaker

+**Decision 2**: which bidder for each imp[] object gets the hb_pb, hb_size, and hb_bidder targeting values

+This is only done when ext.prebid.targeting is specified.
+This is most important for AMP, but other clients (e.g. app) may rely on Prebid Server choosing the "winner" header bid.
+That decision is made with the same process as the first decision:

+- highest ranked Programmatic Guaranteed bid (PBS-Java only)
+- highest CPM deal (only when the ext.targeting.preferdeals is specified)
+- highest CPM
+- random tiebreaker